 - Better-position enrolled families to transfer the farm to the next generation through estate or tax planning.

 To achieve these goals, FarmAbility offers modest, financial incentives, in return for families’ commitment to farm their lands for a 10-year period.
-Enrollees sign “Farm Conservation Agreements,” providing the Conservancy with a right-of-first-refusal to buy and preserve any enrolled farm placed on the market for development.
+Enrollees sign “Farm Conservation Agreements,” providing the Conservancy with a right-of-first-refusal to buy and preserve any enrolled farm placed on the market from development.
 Michigan State University Extension, Northwest Michigan Horticultural Research Station and Leelanau Conservation District are close partners in administering the program.

 The farm community’s response to the first phase of FarmAbility was tremendous.
 During the spring of 2009, in just a few short weeks, 28 families (with farms totaling 5,078 acres in 10 out of 11 townships) enrolled in the program.